 But radios have become old fashioned now.
 And today, God chose the latest mode of communication to send His message to me.

 I clicked on the link on a tweet I was reading.
 And it led me to a website with inspirational messages.
 The first post asked one question.
-When success proves illusive, how long do you keep on trying?
+When success proves elusive, how long do you keep on trying?
 And the answer it gave was in just one word.
-UNTILL.
-Yes, UNTILL you succeed.
+UNTIL.
+Yes, UNTIL you succeed.

 I had found my happy thought.
 Try, until you succeed.
 Keep your dreams alive, and go on trying.

 I have found my happy thought now.
 I just hope it will stay sticking in my mind.
 And tomorrow, I won’t have to go searching for another.